 To make the caramel, place the sugar and water in a shallow pan over medium heat.
 Stir just until the sugar is melted.
 Allow to boil.
 When it starts to really thicken, quickly pour the hot caramel over a 9-inch cake pan making sure to spread it all over to cover the entire pan.
 Set aside and allow to cool.

 Using an electric mixer, beat the cream cheese until smooth and no more lumps appear.
 Slowly add the eggs and beat just until combined.
-Add the pumpkin puree, condensed milk, evaporated milk, vanilla extract, spices (maybe replaced with 1 tablespoon pumpkin spice) and, salt.
+Add the pumpkin puree, condensed milk, evaporated milk, vanilla extract, spices (may be replaced with 1 1/2 teaspoons of pumpkin spice), and, salt.
 Beat until well-blended.

-Alternatively and for convenience, simply add all ingredients in a blender (if you have one big enough to accommodate all the ingredients) and mix until combined.
+Alternatively and for convenience, simply add all ingredients to a blender (if you have one big enough to accommodate all the ingredients) and mix until combined.

 Pour the liquid mixture into the prepared cake pan over a fine sieve or strainer.